kjell/mcn-2020-git-haiku/index.md

-Lightning -
+Oh, tranquility!
-There's no sign that can foretell
+the scent of flowers floating
-Among the flowers
+A lovely sunset